-The Crane Lift Permit, Form 504-1 will be completed prior to the "critical lift" by the supervisor of the will be placed in the cab of the lift-crane with the original field in the Safety Dept.
+The Crane Lift Permit, Form 504-1 will be completed prior to the "critical lift" by the supervisor of the lift or Safety Manager.
+After the supervisor has completed the permit, supervision or the Safety Manager will review and sign off on the lift permit in the order listed on the permit.
+A copy of the permit will be placed in the cab of the lift-crane with the original field in the Safety Dept.